 4. Attend a Formatting and Submission webinar.

 The Graduate Resource Center offers several Thesis Formatting and Submission workshops every Fall Semester, Spring Semester, and Summer Session.
-These workshops are not mandatory, but are highly recommended.
+These workshops are not mandatory, but are highly recommended because the provide an overview of required deadlines and forms, as well as best-practices for formatting and editing.

-Current workshop dates and past presentations are available on the Workshops page.
+Current workshop dates are available on the GRC Workshops page.

 5. Meet with a Thesis/Dissertation Reviewer in the Office of Graduate Studies for preliminary format review.

 Candidates must meet with a Thesis/Dissertation Reviewer before the Preliminary Review deadline of the term in which they intend to file the thesis or dissertation.
 The Reviewer is not a member of the thesis or dissertation Committee, but is a member of Graduate Studies staff.
 Reviewers review the thesis/dissertation only for formatting, not for content.

 6. Upload complete draft of your thesis/dissertation to ProQuest for official review by the Office of Graduate Studies.